Claims Assistance and Examining Personnel - Federal Salaries of 2017

 Pay Rates for "Claims Assistance and Examining Personnel"How much does a Claims Assistance and Examining Personnel in the federal government get paid? $46,454.49* *Based on the 2017 average.

 Claims Assistance and Examining Personnel was the 92nd most popular job in the U.S. Government in 2017, with 2,614 employed.
 The most common payscale was the general schedule payscale.

-In 2016, the Veterans Benefits Administration hired the most employees titled Claims Assistance And Examining, with an average salary of $40,868.
+In 2017, the Social Security Administration hired the most employees titled Claims Assistance And Examining, with an average salary of $51,438.